EJ B,Sep 18, 2018 @ 7:56AM

 ROI: Improved customer retention and satisfaction, reduced employee time spent on the phone and scheduling work orders.

 Some of the benefits of a good FSM tool are easier to track than others.
-Once you’ve implemented a solution, you can compare the
+Once you’ve implemented a solution, you can compare the amount of work orders completed, the average amount of time per job, compare monthly revenue, and use surveys to gauge its impact on your customers.

 Other benefits may be harder to track, but just as important.
 For instance, a good system that improves workflow can reduce the stress of your employees and make their jobs easier boosting company morale.
 Well-designed technology can be easier to learn and reduce the time it takes to train new employees.